inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/202-qgis-and-inasafe-in-contingency-plan.rst

 It runs on Windows, Mac OSX, and Linux.
 QGIS provides a continually growing number of capabilities provided by core functions and plugins.
-You can visualize, manage, edit, analyse data, and compose printable maps.
+You can visualise, manage, edit, analyse data, and compose printable maps.
 QGIS is great because:

 - It’s completely free.
 It doesn’t cost anything.
 - It’s free, as in liberty.
   If you think a feature is missing, you can sponsor the development of a feature, or add it yourself if you are familiar with programming.